labmus-ufrj/Animove/docs/docs/analysis/thigmotaxis.md

 Analyzes the percentage of distance and time spent by the larvae in the inner and outer regions of the plate, defined by the user.

+A pre-defined region of interest (ROI) is required, either drawn on the preview frame (opened by clicking the `Open Frame` button) or by having it in the ROI Manager.

 --8<-- "excel-functions.md"

 ## Interface